sarang-kj/webchallenge/Task 2/README.md

 Content : symptoms of covid, how to stay safe from covid,

-In Table include most affected 5 countries aviduthe number of cases, number of recovered cases.etc
+In Table include most affected 5 countries ,number of cases, number of recovered cases.etc